27. Sanctions

 27.2.3.
 Campus Housing Probation: An official notice that the student’s conduct is in violation of residence hall rules, University Apartments rules and/or University rules and that more stringent student conduct sanctions, including removal from housing, may result if future violations occur.
 In addition, a student is ineligible to hold an elected or appointed office in any affiliated housing organization.
 This includes but is not limited to the following offices/positions: president, vice president, secretary, treasurer, RHA delegate.

 27.3.
-In addition to any of the sanctions listed in this section, members of the Corps of Cadets of the Texas A&M Maritime Academy are subject to disciplinary action in accordance with the Corps Operations Manual.
+In addition to any of the sanctions listed in this section, members of the Corps of Cadets are subject to disciplinary action in accordance with The Standard.

 27.4.
 Interim Suspension

-A student may not be expelled or suspended prior to a student conduct proceeding or proceeding under Texas A&M University SAP 08.01.01.M1.01 except when the Dean of Student Life believes that an interim suspension should be imposed.
+A student may not be expelled or suspended prior to a student conduct proceeding or proceeding under Texas A&M University SAP 08.01.01.M1.01 except when the Vice President for Student Affairs or designee responsible for oversight of the student conduct processes believes that an interim suspension should be imposed.

 Interim suspension may be imposed only to ensure the safety and well-being of members of the University community or guest, or preservation of University property; to ensure the student’s own physical or emotional safety and well-being; and/or if the student poses an ongoing threat of disruption of, or interference with, the normal operations of the University.
 A student conduct proceeding will be scheduled as soon thereafter as practicable.